How to secure your website from today’s online threats, hackers, and risk

 Why Websites Get Attacked

-In 2019, there are over 1.94 billion websites online, providing hackers with an extensive playground.
+As of February 2020, there were over 1.75 billion websites online, providing hackers with an extensive playground.
 Unfortunately, most website owners and administrators assume their website is an unlikely target since it’s small.

-While most hackers pick more significant sites when looking to sabotage or steal information, any website (however small) is valuable enough to accomplish their other goals.
-Hackers have various hacking goals, some of the most prevalent include:
+While most hackers pick more significant sites when looking to sabotage or steal information, any website (however small) is valuable enough to accomplish other goals.
+Hackers have various hacking plans, some of the most prevalent include:

 - Abusing server resources